Phonics and Reading

 The teaching of synthetic phonics is developed through the use of the Letters and Sounds scheme, starting in the Foundation Stage, through Key Stage 1 and into Key Stage 2 if required.

-The school uses the Oxford Reading Tree reading scheme which supports synthetic phonics in year R and 1.
+The school uses a range of schemes including Dandelion Readers, Jelly and Bean and the Oxford Reading Tree which supports synthetic phonics in year R, 1 and 2.
 This enables our children to practise skills of a similar level in different contexts and also ensures our children experience a range of different styles of reading material.
 Books are all banded so they can be matched to children's developmental needs with the aim that children will move onto `real books' as soon as they are able to do so.

 From years 2-6 we use Accelerated Reader (from April 2018)